ARC UK

 ARC UK sends English-speaking guides to churches across Europe every summer.
 Applicants must be aged between 18 and 30.
 No previous experience or specific expertise are required as full training is provided at a yearly Training Day in London, although an interest in such fields as art, architecture, history or theology might be useful.
 Knowledge of a European language can be an advantage, but is not always essential.

 The charity has as patron the Rt Reverend Christopher Thomas James Chessun, Bishop of Woolwich, who has said:

 ARC UK in very practical ways brings communities of young people together to celebrate the rich linguistic and cultural inheritance of Europe and to engage with those who come as visitors to our great cathedrals.
 I am very glad to support ARC UK as Patron.

 Applications for places on projects are made through the ARC UK website.
 The recruitment period typically begins in January and ends in March, with interviews taking place in late March and throughout April.

-The charity is a growing one, with a steadily increasing number and quality of applications each year.
-It is actively seeking to increase the number of projects in the UK and has received much interest from several potential churches.

 ARC is affiliated with the European umbrella organisation Ars et Fides ('Art and Faith'), which is under the patronage of Monsignor Timothy Verdon, Canon of Florence Cathedral and President of the Commission for Ecumenism.
 In March 2009, ARC UK hosted the annual Autumn Meeting of all ARC Boards as well as the Ars et Fides Conference - an international ecumenical event that took place in Cambridge.